Phyronnaz/VoxelDoc/voxelasset.rst

 Voxel Landscape Asset
 ~~~~~~~~~~~~~~~~~~~~~

 This asset is defined by a 2D array of values/materials.
-It's quite memory efficient.
+It's relatively memory efficient.